CZ-NIC/convey/README.md

     return "modified :)"
 ```

-You may as well hard code custom fields in the [`config.ini`](convey/config.ini.default) by providing paths to the entrypoint Python files delimited by a comma: `custom_fields_modules = /tmp/myfile.py, /tmp/anotherfile.py`.
-All the public methods in the defined files will become custom fields!
+You may as well hard code custom fields in the [`config.ini`](convey/config.ini.default) by providing paths to the entrypoint Python files delimited by a comma: `external_fields = /tmp/myfile.py, /tmp/anotherfile.py`.
+All the public methods in the defined files will become custom fields! – If this is not needed, you may register one by one by adding items in the `EXTERNAL` section.

 If you need a single call to generate multiple rows, return list, the row accepting a list will be duplicated.